Truck Accident Attorneys in New Jersey

 - Violating safety standards such as not adhering to the federal rules regarding rest times and driving hours or maintaining their vehicle properly

-Federal rules dictate that a trucking carrier leasing a vehicle and driver (an owner/operator lease) must have exclusive possession, control, and use of the leased truck.
-Thankfully for truck accident victims, civil courts rely on this requirement to hold these companies liable for collisions caused by the negligence of a leased driver.
+Federal rules dictate that a trucking company leasing a vehicle and driver (an owner/operator lease) must have exclusive possession, control, and use of the leased truck.
+Thankfully for truck accident victims, civil courts rely on this requirement to hold these companies liable for collisions caused by the negligence of a leased truck driver.

 One of the primary causes of significant commercial truck accidents is improperly loading or overloading cargo trucks.
 When crews improperly or unevenly load a truck, it may exceed legal weight limits and can result in mechanical issues causing the driver to lose control of the truck.
 Unsecured cargo can fly off the back of the truck, hitting other vehicles nearby or landing on the road and creating a hazard.
 Unsecured or poorly secured cargo might also shift around, distributing the weight unevenly and causing the truck's trailer to flip over.